Snapchat/KeyDB-docs/docs/commands.md

 * Latest event latency in millisecond.
 * All-time maximum latency for this event.

-"All-time" means the maximum latency since the Redis instance was started, or the time that events were reset `LATENCY RESET`.
+"All-time" means the maximum latency since the KeyDB instance was started, or the time that events were reset `LATENCY RESET`.

 Example: